 The writing section is divided into 2 parts - there is one compulsory question and one question from a choice of three.

-In the compulsory question you will be provided an essay title of a general interest with 2 ideas relating to the title.
-Using these ideas you must write an essay (between 140 to 190 words) giving your opinions on them.
+In the compulsory question you will be provided with an essay title of a general interest with 2 ideas relating to the title.
+Using these ideas you must write an essay between 140 to 190 words giving your opinions on them.
 You will need to showcase your writing abilities in persuasion, expression and justification.
 A good way to prepare for this question is to read newspaper articles and then practice writing your own opinion on the issues in the article.

 The second part will give you an option of writing either an article, email/letter or report/review.
-You will be expected to write between 140-190 words.
+You will be expected to write between 140 to 190 words.
 You will be given some guidelines and context as to the style you should be writing in.

-The writing section is worth 20% of the marks and you will be given 1 hour and 20 minutes to complete it.
+The writing section is worth 20% of the points and you will be given 1 hour and 20 minutes to complete it.

 The listening section is 40 minutes long, and is divided into 4 parts.
 Each part will contain different forms of speaking, such as radio broadcasts, interviews, conversations, monologues, stories or anecdotes.

-You will be asked specific information about the content in all of the recordings and be able to identify the speaker’s attitude, opinion tone and emotion.
+You will be asked specific information about the content in all of the recordings and you will have to be able to identify the speaker’s attitude, opinion tone and emotion.
 Some questions will be multiple choice and in some you will be asked to complete sentences.

-A really great way to practise your listening skills is to listen to podcasts.
+A really great way to practice your listening skills is to listen to podcasts.
 Check out some great podcasts for listening to English here.

 The speaking test is divided into 4 parts and you won’t be alone as another candidate will sitting the exam with you!